openstack/tooz/doc/source/install.rst

 Download
 ========

-tooz releases are hosted on PyPI and can be downloaded from: http://pypi.python.org/pypi/tooz
+Tooz releases are hosted on PyPI and can be downloaded from: http://pypi.python.org/pypi/tooz

 Source Code